Visiting Tuttle Orchards

 About the Farm

 The farm is approximately 200 acres total.
-Currently, we grow about 50 acres of apples, 30 acres of vegetables, 20-25 acres of pumpkins and 10,000 square feet of greenhouse space.
+Currently, we grow about 50 acres of apples, 30 acres of vegetables, 20-25 acres of pumpkins.
+We also have 10,000 square feet of greenhouse space where we grow flowers and vegetable plants.

 Yes.
 Roy Tuttle’s grandchildren and great grandchildren still manage the orchard along with lots of “adopted family” staff members.
 However, due to the generations, there is no longer anyone who has the last name of Tuttle.
 The current owners have the last name Roney, but they are 3rd and 4th generation Tuttles.